elvisburrniku/Clientlly-Webpage/replit.md

-✓ Removed trust indicator badges: 14-day free trial, No credit card required, Cancel anytime, Money-back guarantee ✓ Removed "Start Your Free Trial Now" CTA button with rocket icon ✓ Streamlined pricing section to focus on descriptive content and pricing plans only
+✓ Removed trust indicator badges: 14-day free trial, No credit card required, Cancel anytime, Money-back guarantee ✓ Removed "Start Your Free Trial Now" CTA button with rocket icon ✓ Streamlined pricing section to focus on descriptive content and pricing plans only ✓ COMPLETED pricing buttons unified to same page navigation (July 23, 2025) ✓ Updated all "Buy Now" buttons to scroll to pricing section instead of redirecting to /subscribe ✓ Fixed navigation "Pricing" links in both desktop and mobile menus to scroll to pricing section ✓ Implemented smooth scrolling behavior for better user experience ✓ All pricing-related buttons now direct users to the pricing section on the same page

 ## System Architecture